bpenwell/Ludum-Dare-42/README.md

 Items: There are three available items: bomb, decoy, and shield.
 Each has their own unique cooldown and behavior.

 -Bomb: Use the bomb [1] to deal massive damage to all zombies within the blast zone.
 The bomb will destroy corpses!
-Note: We are aware of a bug where the bomb can only be used once.

 -Shield: Use the shield [2] to block all zombie damage for a set amount of time.